 Proxies will not be permitted.
-The Chair will select members for a meeting based on their availability.
+The Chair will select members for a meeting based on their availability, as well as qualification per item four above.
+11. Reporting responsibilities

 The Chair shall formally report to the EY UK LLP Board on its proceedings.